astrokings/akguide/docs/eng/1702itarmada.md

 ## Long-distance travel

-It is energized by the capital and moves to the target sector in one step.
+It receives energy from the Capital and moves to the target sector at once.

-This can only be used if the expedition is located in the Capital.<br>
+It can only be used if the expedition is located in the Capital.<br>
-Movement is possible only when the target sector is occupied and protected by the faction it belongs to, and long-distance movement is possible only when the movement path is safe.
+It can only move if the patch of movement from the Capital to the target sector is safe.

-Move latency is added by 2 minutes per move sector.<br>
+Move latency is added by 2 minutes per move sector.
-It is moved to a movable position among several gates present in the target sector.